jerryz920/SAFE-latte/docs/safe-overview.md

 There are two points to note about this code:

   *The label call appears in slang code outside of the set template.
-It uses the slang variable names: in this case no $ escape is needed (or allowable) because the slang interpreter uses the variable values in the normal way outside of a set template.
+It uses the slang variable names: in this case no $ escape is needed (or allowable) because the slang interpreter uses the variable values in the normal way outside of a set template.*

-...A slang procedural element is secretly just a logic rule under the hood---hence the `:-`, which is logic syntax for the *implies* operator.
+...A slang procedural element is secretly just a logic rule under the hood - hence the `:-`, which is logic syntax for the *implies* operator.
 The right-hand side of a logic rule consists of a list of goals separated by commas.
 The  interpreter evaluates each goal in sequence unless and until it encounters a goal that returns nil.
 The result of the invocation is the value returned by the last goal it evaluates.
 For this defguard, the result of evaluating the last goal---the set template that defines the logic query context---is the logic query result.

   *The token value for the target certificate (or chain) is stored in a slang variable (?RootToken).
 The set template incorporates the token value by interpolating the variable with a $ escape in the usual fashion.
-Any slang variables that are not escaped in this way pass through the logic set, where they are understood as logic variables rather than slang variables.
+Any slang variables that are not escaped in this way pass through the logic set, where they are understood as logic variables rather than slang variables.*

 ...A logic set is declarative (datalog): it has no slang code and no procedural constructs at all beyond a few SAFE-specific builtins.
 Thus there is no risk to a remote participant to evaluate a logic set: evaluation is a reasoning process that either succeeds in proving a query or yields false, in a bounded time, with no side effects.
 Logic may contain variables, but only in restricted ways, and only in logic rules, following the restrictions known as safe ordinary datalog.
 In this case, the resulting query context contains no logic rules, only the query and the simple name assertions (facts) extracted from the certificate chain.
 The resulting logic contains no variables, only constants (e.g., PrincipalIDs, string names) interpolated from the values of the slang variables at logic generation time.

-###7.
-Adding a trust policy rule to reason from belief
+### Adding a trust policy rule to reason from belief

 We added an exemplary trust policy to demonstrate the use of logical policy rules.
 The certificates in the links application assert names within a common name space.
 The exemplary trust policy introduces governance of the name space.